BitCannaCommunity/BitCanna_Raspberry_Pi_Wallet_Installation_Guides/RPI_GUIDE.md

  - Now simply wait for the synchronization process to finish.

- ## Running the BitCanna Full Node Wallet on the RPi VM
+ ## Running the BitCanna Full Node Wallet on the RPi

  - For the CLI Wallet mode simply use: